James D. Spaniolo, J.D., President

-With an enrollment of approximately 25,000 students, U.T.
+With an enrollment of more than 21,000 students, U.T.
 Arlington is the second largest of the 15 institutions in The University of Texas System.
 The student body has become increasingly diversified with students representing almost every state in the United States and more than 100 countries.
 Graduate students comprise approximately 25 percent of the total enrollment.
-The University's academic units include the College of Business Administration, College of Engineering, College of Liberal Arts and College of Science as well as the School of Architecture, School of Education, School of Nursing, School of Social Work, School of Urban and Public Affairs and the Graduate School.
+The University's academic units include the College of Business Administration, College of Engineering, College of Liberal Arts and College of Science as well as the School of Architecture, College of Education, School of Nursing, School of Social Work, School of Urban and Public Affairs and the Graduate School.

 U.T.
 Arlington has emerged as a comprehensive teaching, research and public service university offering an array of bachelor's, master's, doctoral and special professional degrees and certificates.
 Its history of achievement can be attributed to an accomplished faculty, a dedicated student body, an increasing number of successful alumni and the maturation of the Dallas/Fort Worth area as a nationally and internationally significant metropolis.